creditstretcher/handbook/tools.md

 ### Set up company email on your computer
 Please see the following link for how to set up your new CreditStretcher email on your own devices: https://help.one.com/hc/en-us/sections/115001513365-Email-setup

+## Wickr
+For sharing of sensitive data like passwords or certificates we use Wickr.
+In general it should be used for things that you would like to share with your colleagues but you know is sensitive.

+### Why Wickr
+Wickr is a military grade end to end encrypted instant communication tool where you can set the messages to be deleted after e.g. 24 hours.
+That way it is highly secure to send data here.

+### How to set it up
+Ask David for an invite and follow the instructions (takes 10 min)